Guidance for Staff

 - Implementing good records and information management practices:

 - will ensure that the University produces and manages information that is authentic, accurate, credible and reliable

-- will assist the University in complying with the Freedom of Information (Scotland) Act 2002, the Data Protection Act 1998, and the Environmental Information (Scotland) Regulations 2004
+- will assist the University in complying with the Freedom of Information (Scotland) Act 2002, the General Data Protection Regulation, and the Environmental Information (Scotland) Regulations 2004

 - provides evidence of people’s rights and entitlements

 - providing evidence of and reasoning for decisions made

 - The Records and Information Management Service (RIMS) provides advice and guidance on all aspects of managing the University's records

 Consult our detailed guidance on records and information management for further information, including a range of best practice guides and SDS-run training courses.

 - The University operates CCTV and similar equipment to monitor safety and security, and may monitor telecommunications, data communications, and other communications as permitted by the relevant legislation and University regulations.

 - The University's IT Services undertake monitoring of IT systems and services according to its regulations and policies.

 - A brief summary of the legislative framework for monitoring and interception of communications is available in our A to Z guide.